 Windows 11 has more stringent system requirements compared to Windows 10.
 Before upgrading, check the below specifications:

-- Processor: 1 GHz or faster with at least two cores.
+- Processor: 1 GHz or faster, 2+ cores, 64-bit.

 - RAM: 4 GB or more.